MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 3. Continue with adding a message to your note.

-## View the notes attached to a model
+## View the notes added to a model

 1. After placing the model, tap **Notes** at the bottom of the screen.

     > [!div class=mx-imgBorder]
     > ![Notes button](media/notes-button.png "Notes button")

 2. Tap a blue dot to open a specific note, or swipe right or left in the notes browser at the bottom of the screen to go forward or backward between notes.

     If you want to see a larger view of the notes&mdash;which is useful if you can't see all the text in the notes card&mdash;tap the expand arrow in the upper-right corner of the notes card, or flick up.